SRCH2/srch2-ngn/documentation/docs/tutorial.md

 3. In the `repositories` node in the `allprojects` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`maven { url 'http://srch2.com/repo/maven' }`
 4. The `build.gradle` file should now look like (note the location of the selected build.gradle file):<br>![Including the SRCH2 server Maven repository in the top-level build.gradle file][tutorial-012]
 5. Now that the Gradle build script includes the SRCH2 server Maven repository, the SRCH2 Android SDK must be added as a dependency to the 'app' module.
 To do this, navigate to the `build.gradle` file in your `app` module.
-6. In the `dependencies` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`compile group: 'com.srch2', name: 'srch2-android-sdk', version: '1.0.0-SNAPSHOT',  ext:'aar'`<br>The `build.gradle` file should now look like (note the location of the selected build.gradle file):<br>![Including the SRCH2-Android-SDK.aar file as a dependency in the app module's build.gradle file][tutorial-013]
+6. In the `dependencies` node, add the entry:<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`compile group: 'com.srch2', name: 'srch2-android-sdk', version: '0.2.0',  ext:'aar'`<br>The `build.gradle` file should now look like (note the location of the selected build.gradle file):<br>![Including the SRCH2-Android-SDK.aar file as a dependency in the app module's build.gradle file][tutorial-013]
+7. *Observe* the comment above the line--there may be a [newer version](releases.md) of the SRCH2 Android SDK available: if so be sure to swap out the version number.
-7. At the top of the editor window, you should be notified that Gradle needs to be synchronized.
+8. At the top of the editor window, you should be notified that Gradle needs to be synchronized.
 Click 'Sync Now' to refresh the Gradle build system to include these changes:<br>![Synchronizing the Gradle build system to include the new dependency][tutorial-014]
-8. And that's all there is to it!
+9. And that's all there is to it!
 To verify the SRCH2 Android SDK has been incorporated into your project, open up `SearchActivity` and try accessing the `SRCH2Engine` method `isUserAnAnteaterInATree()`: if **true**, you've successfully installed the SRCH2 Android SDK:<br>![Confirming the SRCH2 Android SDK is integrated into the application][tutorial-015]

 ###Creating an Index